paluigi/sdmx/doc/sources.rst

 SDMX-ML —
 `Website <www.ilo.org/ilostat/>`__

-- :class:`pandasdmx.source.ilo.Source` handles some particularities of the ILO web service.
+- :class:`sdmx.source.ilo.Source` handles some particularities of the ILO web service.
 Others that are not handled:

   - Data flow IDs take on the role of a filter.
 E.g., there are dataflows for